-TRUCE-AV: A Multimodal dataset for Trust and Comfort Estimation in Autonomous Vehicles
+TRUCE-AV: Multimodal dataset for Trust and Comfort Estimation in Autonomous Vehicles

 Teaser image

-Understanding and estimating driver trust and comfort are essential for the safety and widespread acceptance of autonomous vehicles.
+TRUCE-AV is a state-of-the-art multimodal benchmark dataset for trust and comfort estimation in autonomous vehicles Understanding and estimating driver trust and comfort are essential for the safety and widespread acceptance of autonomous vehicles.
 Existing works analyze user trust and comfort separately, with limited real-time assessment and insufficient multimodal data.
-Therefore, we propose a novel multimodal dataset called TRUCE-AV, focusing on trust and comfort estimation in autonomous vehicles.

 Our dataset enables the development of adaptive AV systems capable of dynamically responding to user trust and comfort levels non-invasively, ultimately enhancing safety, user experience, and human-centered vehicle design.